-s the person in (2) abused you in a different way from the abuse you described in (5)? es, describe below. a.
+Most Recent Abuse a.
 Date of abuse (give an estimate if you don't know the exact date): b.
-Did anyone else hear or see what happened on this day? □ I don't know □ No □ Yes (If yes, give names): c.
-Did the person in (2) use or threaten to use a gun or other weapon? □ No □ Yes (If yes, describe gun or weapon): 1.
-Did the person in (2) cause you any emotional or physical harm? □ No □ Yes (If yes, describe harm): e.
-Did the police come? \Box I don't know \Box No \Box Yes (If the police gave you a restraining order, list it in (4) f.
-Give more details about how the person in (2) was abusive on this day.
+Did anyone else hear or see what happened on this day? ☐ I don't know ☐ No ☐ Yes (If yes, give names): c.
+Did the person in 2 use or threaten to use a gun or other weapon? □ No □ Yes (If yes, describe gun or weapon): d.
+Did the person in 2 cause you any emotional or physical harm? ☐ No ☐ Yes (If yes, describe harm): e.
+Did the police come? f.
+Give more details about how the person in 2 was abusive on this day.
 Details can include what was said, done, or sent to you (examples: text messages, emails, or pictures), how often something happened, etc. g.
-How often has the person in (2) abused you like this? \Box Just this once \Box 2-5 times \Box Weekly \Box Other: Give dates or estimates of when it happened, if known:
+How often has the person in 2 abused you like this? ☐ Just this once ☐ 2-5 times ☐ Weekly ☐ Other: Give dates or estimates of when it happened, if known: